cloudposse/docs/content/community/faq.md

 ## How do I see all open Pull Requests?

-You can find all open Pull Requests by going [GitHub and searching for open PRs](https://github.com/pulls?q=is:pr+is:open+org:cloudposse).
+You can find all open Pull Requests by going to [GitHub and searching for open PRs](https://github.com/pulls?q=is:pr+is:open+org:cloudposse).

 ## What if we approve and merge a Pull Request with a problem?